-Online cardiology degree programs are available in a number of specializations.
-Read on to learn about the types of degree programs available online, what courses you may need to take, whether you'll need to be licensed or certified and what other training may be necessary.
+Online cardiology degree programs are available in a number of specializations to prepare you for a career as a cardiovascular technologist.
+Read on to learn about the types of degree programs available online, common courses, licensing or certification requirements, and related education and career paths.
 Schools offering Cardiovascular Sonography degrees can also be found in these popular choices.

 What Degrees Are Available Online in Cardiology?

 If you're looking for an online program relating to cardiology, you may find a number of programs that are accredited by the Commission on Accreditation of Allied Health Professionals (CAAHEP).
 This organization accredits programs at the certificate, associate, and bachelor's degree level.
 Accredited programs in the cardiology field include echocardiography, cardiovascular technology, and diagnostic medical sonography with a specialization in echocardiography.

 These programs prepare you to work in the healthcare field with patients and diagnostic equipment to assess and help treat heart conditions.
 Some programs require you to complete college level coursework in subjects such as algebra, physics, anatomy and physiology for admission.
 Other online programs require you to have a professional designation, such as a Registered Diagnostic Cardiac Sonographer (RDCS) credential, to be eligible for enrollment.
 While these programs offer coursework online, you will still need to complete a clinical experience in person, which can typically be arranged at a healthcare facility in your area.

 |Online Programs||Certificate programs, associate degrees and bachelor's degrees.|